WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 information.
 The Whiteflag protocol uses the EPSG:4326/WGS84 geodetic coordinate system.
-The protocol does (currently) not allow to provide height and altitude information, and therefore can only be used to locate objects on the earth's surface.
+The protocol does (currently) not allow to provide height and altitude information, and therefore can only be used to provide an object location on the earth's surface.

 Structures and areas can be represented using a limited number of geometric shapes: circles, rectangles and isosceles triangles, and any